Rath2601/JAVA_CORE/collection/02_standard_collections.md

 2. Insertion order is maintained.
 3. Can have null values.
 4. Allows elements to be accessed/inserted/deleted by their position.
+5. Immutable lists (List.of, List.copyOf) don't allow null — but duplicates are allowed (unlike Set.of/Map.of)
+6. Immutable lists → value-based objects.
+Must never synchronize on them or rely on == identity because the JVM may reuse instances based on value.
+Iteration order is not randomized (unlike Set.of/Map.of) — order is the contract
+7. Lists created via List.of or List.copyOf are serializable if all elements are serializable
+8. Collections.unmodifiableList is a live read-only view whose backing list can still change; List.copyOf is a defensive copy.
+Both shallow — elements stay mutable
+9. Mutable elements are fine as list members (no hashing) — unlike Set/Map keys
 ---
 #### Difference between ArrayList and LinkedList
 | Feature                     | Array                                    | ArrayList                                 | LinkedList                                   |